ptrckqn/cepetro/src/pages/news/2025-07-21-cep-discovery-press-release.md

 date: 2025-07-21T16:21:44.721Z
 description: ''
 ---
 CEP Announces Significant Discovery in the Wolin License Block.
-Click for the Press Release
+Click here to read the Press Release